 Go to login.wello.solutions, enter your email and password as you would normally and click log in.

 When asked for a verification code, select “can’t use phone?” (for Authenticator App method) or “can’t use email?” (for Email method) instead.
+Clicking these options opens the Recovery Key login screen.

 Note: Users can switch back to their primary method via the links: “Use your phone” or “Use your email” on the Recovery Key login screen.